WongKinYiu/ScaledYOLOv4/README.md

 # YOLOv4-tiny

-This is the implementation of "Scaled-YOLOv4: Scaling Cross Stage Partial Network" using Darknet framwork.
+This is the implementation of "[Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)" using Darknet framwork.

+The implementation is supported by [Darknet](https://github.com/AlexeyAB/darknet), just use it.

 ## Installation